substratusai/substratusai.github.io/docs/introduction.md

 ## Why Substratus?

-* Finetune and deploy OSS LLMs with no code required and built-in optimizations.
+* Fine-tune and deploy OSS LLMs with no code required and built-in optimizations.
 * Launch remote Jupyter notebooks with a single command.
 * Run anywhere Kubernetes runs.
 * Install with minimal dependencies (a bucket and container registry).